 Deviations from point 8 of the Code of Practice: None

 Point 9: Work of the board of directors

 The board of directors' work and procedures are regulated by board instructions, and annual plans are prepared for the work of the board.
 The board of directors manages the bank’s operations in compliance with laws, articles of association and resolutions of the supervisory board.
 The board of directors is responsible for ensuring that the assets at the bank’s disposal are managed in a safe and appropriate manner.
 The board of directors is also required to ensure that accounting and asset management are subject to satisfactory control.
-In addition the board of directors adopts the bank’s strategy, budget and market and organisational objectives.
+In addition the board of directors adopts the bank’s strategy, budget, market and organisational objectives and risk profile.
 It is the board of directors that appoints and dismisses the group CEO.

 The board of directors receives reports on profit performance and market developments, and on the status regarding the group’s risk picture.
 The board of directors conducts an annual evaluation of its work and its competence.
 It reviews working method, case handling, meeting structure and prioritising of tasks, and this provides a basis for any changes and measures needed.

-The board of directors has established a compensation committee, and an audit committee and a risk committee consisting of members of the bank’s board of directors.
+The board of directors has established a compensation committee, an audit committee and a risk committee consisting of members of the bank’s board of directors.
 The members are appointed for a two-year term.
-The committees are preparatory and advisory working committees to the board of directors, and it is the board of directors that establishes instructions for the committees.
+The committees are preparatory and advisory working committees to the board of directors, and it is the board of directors that establishes the committees’ mandates.

 The audit committee meets at least five times yearly ahead of the board of directors’ consideration of quarterly and annual reports.